 Don’t Forget Your Layers

 Like I mentioned earlier, it may be a good idea to take layers even if it’s supposed to be warm on festival day.
-In the evening, temperatures may be chilly and you could be thankful for a knitted cardigan or oversized sweatshirt.
+In the UK especially, the weather changes in an instant and you don’t want to get caught out.
+(You can’t always trust the forecast!)

 Pin this article and share with friends: